EndsOfTheEarth/QueryLite/Documentation.md

 }
 ```

-## Row Repository
+## Repository Pattern

-QueryLite can implement the repository pattern for inserting, updating and deleting rows as objects.
+QueryLite can implement a repository pattern for create, read, update and delete actions.
 This is
-achived using a source generator.
+achived by creating a partial row class that is then implemented by a source generator.

 Note: If the an exception occurs in the update method or a transaction is rolled back, the repository
 should be discarded as it will likely be in an inconsistant state (Due to it not supporting transaction roll backs).